gbmhunter/blog/content/programming/operating-systems/zephyr/_index.md

 `CONFIG_SIZE_OPTIMIZATIONS=y` can be set in `prj.conf` to reduce the flash size.
 One thing this does is set the compiler flag `-Os` which tells the compiler to optimize for size, not speed or debug ability.

 On one project I was working on, just setting `CONFIG_SIZE_OPTIMIZATIONS=y` in `prf.conf` resulted in a flash size reduction from 421kB to 330kB.

+You can execute the `west` command with `-t ram_report` to make Zephyr generate and print a table of RAM usage to the terminal.

+{{% figure ref="fig-zephyr-ram-report-output-screenshot" src="_assets/zephyr-ram-report-output-screenshot.png" width="500px" caption="A screenshot of the output produce by the `west build -t ram_report` command." %}}

+If you get the error `ninja: error: unknown target 'puncover'` (as shown in {{% ref "fig-puncover-build-error" %}}) when trying to run puncover, it might be because you have not done a clean rebuild.
+You must do a clean rebuild after installing puncover.
+This is needed because CMake looks for the puncover executable during the build process.
+If it can't find it, no target is made for it.

+{{% figure ref="fig-puncover-build-error" src="_assets/puncover-build-error.png" width="500px" caption="A screenshot of the build error you can get if you don't clean build after installing puncover." %}}

 ## Tests